Chicago

-On the shore of Lake Michigan, Chicago was incorporated as a city in 1837 near a portage between the Great Lakes and the Mississippi River watershed.
-It grew rapidly in the mid-19th century; by 1860, Chicago was the youngest U.S. city to exceed a population of 100,000.
-The Great Chicago Fire in 1871 destroyed several square miles and left more than 100,000 homeless, but Chicago's population continued to grow to 503,000 by 1880 and then doubled to more than a million within the decade.
-The construction boom accelerated population growth throughout the following decades, and by 1900, less than 30 years after the fire, Chicago was the fifth-largest city in the world.
-Chicago made noted contributions to urban planning and zoning standards, including new construction styles (such as Chicago School architecture, the development of the City Beautiful Movement, and the steel-framed skyscraper).
+Chicago was incorporated as a city in 1837 near a portage between the Great Lakes and the Mississippi River watershed.
+It grew rapidly in the mid-19th century.
+In 1871, the Great Chicago Fire destroyed several square miles and left more than 100,000 homeless, but Chicago's population continued to grow.
+Chicago made noted contributions to urban planning and architecture, such as the Chicago School, the development of the City Beautiful movement, and the steel-framed skyscraper.

 Chicago is an international hub for finance, culture, commerce, industry, education, technology, telecommunications, and transportation.
-It is the site of the creation of the first standardized futures contracts, issued by the Chicago Board of Trade, which today is part of the largest and most diverse derivatives market in the world, generating 20% of all volume in commodities and financial futures alone.
-O'Hare International Airport is routinely ranked among the world's top six busiest airports according to tracked data by the Airports Council International.
-The region also has the largest number of federal highways and is the nation's railroad hub.
-The Chicago area has one of the highest gross domestic products (GDP) in the world, generating $689 billion in 2018.
-The economy of Chicago is diverse, with no single industry employing more than 14% of the workforce.
-It is home to several Fortune 500 companies, including Archer-Daniels-Midland, Conagra Brands, Exelon, JLL, Kraft Heinz, McDonald's, Mondelez International, Motorola Solutions, Sears, and United Airlines Holdings.
+It has the largest and most diverse finance derivatives market in the world, generating 20% of all volume in commodities and financial futures alone.
+O'Hare International Airport is routinely ranked among the world's top ten busiest airports by passenger traffic, and the region is also the nation's railroad hub.
+The Chicago area has one of the highest gross domestic products (GDP) of any urban region in the world, generating $689 billion in 2018.
+Chicago's economy is diverse, with no single industry employing more than 14% of the workforce.

-Chicago's 58 million tourist visitors in 2018 set a new record.
-Landmarks in the city include Millennium Park, Navy Pier, the Magnificent Mile, Art Institute of Chicago, Museum Campus, Willis (Sears) Tower, Grant Park, Museum of Science and Industry, and Lincoln Park Zoo.
-Chicago is also home to the Barack Obama Presidential Center being built in Hyde Park on the city's South Side.
-Chicago's culture includes the visual arts, literature, film, theater, comedy (especially improvisational comedy), food, dance (including modern dance and jazz troupes and the Joffrey Ballet), and music (particularly jazz, blues, soul, hip-hop, gospel, and electronic dance music, including house music).
-Chicago is also the location of the Chicago Symphony Orchestra and the Lyric Opera of Chicago.
-Of the area's colleges and universities, the University of Chicago, Northwestern University, and the University of Illinois Chicago are classified as "highest research" doctoral universities.
-Chicago has professional sports teams in each of the major professional leagues, including two Major League Baseball teams.
+Chicago is a major destination for tourism, with 55 million visitors in 2024 to its cultural institutions, Lake Michigan beaches, restaurants, and more.
+Chicago's culture has contributed much to the visual arts, literature, film, theater, comedy (especially improvisational comedy), food, dance, and music (particularly jazz, blues, soul, hip-hop, gospel, and electronic dance music, including house music).
+Chicago is home to the Chicago Symphony Orchestra and the Lyric Opera of Chicago, while the Art Institute of Chicago provides an influential visual arts museum and art school.
+The Chicago area also hosts the University of Chicago, Northwestern University, and the University of Illinois Chicago, among other institutions of learning.
+Professional sports in Chicago include all major professional leagues, including two Major League Baseball teams.
+The city also hosts the Chicago Marathon, one of the World Marathon Majors.